ivanAlekseev04/DSA/Algorithms/SortingAlgorithmsCheatSheet.md

 ## Insertion sort *(N^2)*
 ```
 - Adaptive
-- in-place
+- In-place
-- reverse order -> max time; already sorted -> min time
+- Reverse order -> max time; already sorted -> min time
-- stable
+- Stable
 - In-place
 ```

 ## Counting sort *(N + K)*
 ```
 - Not in-place
-- works only with positive values [0, 1e6]
+- Works only with positive values [0, 1e6]
 - May be stable
 ```

 ## Merge sort *(NLogN)*
 ```
-- stable by default
+- Stable by default
-- for large size (fast)/small size (not so as other algorithms)
+- For large size (fast)/small size (not so as other algorithms)
 - Not in-place
 - Not adaptive
 - Can be paralleled